Acts of the Apostles - biblical illustration

 Acts

-A historical account of the birth and expansion of the early Christian church from Jerusalem to Rome, focusing on the ministries of Peter and Paul.
+A historical account of the birth and expansion of the early Christian church from Jerusalem to Rome.

 28 chapters